ash-dieback-crowdsource/data/README.md

  - [Marina Manrique](https://github.com/marina-manrique)

 And I stole an awful lot of content from them to bootstrap this into place.
-Many thanks to them.
+Many,many,many thanks to them.